FrederikSchaff/DOEsimple/readme.md

 computiational time of factorials varies.

 -x: [0] Offest for the unique config ID.
 If, e.g., the set of configs shall be appended later on.
-NOTE: Generating the complete set at once yealds different results!
+NOTE: Generating the complete set at once yields different results!

 ##Input File